ingka-group/fastecho/README.md

 ## Access Echo instance

 The underlying Echo instance can be accessed by passing the value for `EchoFn` in the config.
-This would be useful for binding service level middleware, enable echo's debug mode or any other Echo features.
+This would be useful for binding service level middlewares, enabling echo's debug mode or any other Echo features.

 Example config: